 7] Windows Store apps are not opening

-If Windows Store apps are not opening in Windows 10, after you upgraded, then this post will show you how to fix the problem quickly.
+If Windows Store apps are not opening, after you upgraded, then this post will show you how to fix the problem quickly.

 8] Windows Store is not opening